madvax/testserver/README.md

                 "Message"      : "Internal Server Error",
                 "Gudance"      : "A generic error message, given when an unexpected condition was encountered and no more specific message is suitable."} }

 3.)
-You can also have the server provide larger JASON strings by
+You can also have the server provide larger JSON strings by
     using /time in the url.
 To use this feature start the script and use this URL: http://localhost/time
     The web server will return an HTTP status of 200 and provide